 - Obesity Reviews — “ALA treatment showed small, yet significant short-term weight loss compared to placebo.
 Further research is needed to examine the effect of different doses and the long-term benefits of ALA on weight management.”

 Products Similar to Orovo

 The first thing is, there is nothing groundbreaking about Orovo ingredients.
 They are all superfoods that you can eat on your own and get the same benefit from.
 “If you focus on crafting a nutritionally balanced diet, you don’t need to use a supplement like this one,” shared our Research Editor.
 “Even if you do want to take a product like this, there are more affordable ones on the market.

 ”There wasn’t anything special about this product.
 I felt no different while using it,” said one reviewer.

 ”I don’t need to spend $80 on this when I can just go to the grocery store and buy real food,” explained another.

 Still, others maintain it’s a great product.

-“I love being bale to get so much nutrition from this product,” said another.
+“I love being able to get so much nutrition from this product,” said another.

 MLM – “Focused on Making Money”

 Our next concern is the MLM approach.
-Rather than focusing on selling a high quality product, it looks like they’d rather rope users in to starting their own Orovo business selling this, and other products.
-They make it sound like a good idea by offering distributors a discount, which makes it more affordable.
+Rather than focusing on selling a high-quality product, it looks like they’d rather rope users into starting their own Orovo business selling this and other products.
+They make it sound like a good idea by offering distributors a discount, making it more affordable.

 ”Too much focus on the business opportunity and not enough focus on the actual products,” claimed another.